 BAB is rooted in research - and common sense.

-Scare tactics and statistics are not enough to sway students’ beliefs.
+Speeches and stats are not enough to sway students’ beliefs.
 There may be a bigger factor - social norms.

 This confirms what many of us have already known - the easiest thing to do with alcohol is what our friends are doing.
 For Greeks, this can be a massive problem - but also the start of a solution.